- Admirer of the late Ayatollah Khomeini

 Identifying himself as a conservative Republican, Elibiary is a longtime official of the Texas Republican Party and served as a delegate for Senator John McCain in the 2008 presidential election.
 He believes that he can help the Party make inroads with Muslim voters by moving its foreign policy in a pro-Islamic direction.

-At age 16 Elibiary befriended the CEO of the Holy Land Foundation (HLF), Shukri Abu Baker, who indoctrinated the youngster with propaganda about Israeli persecution of Palestinians.
-Elibiary soon began making monthly donations to HLF, and he continued to do so until that Foundation was shuttered by the U.S. government in 2001 due to its terrorist ties.
+At age 16 Elibiary befriended the CEO of the Holy Land Foundation (HLF), Shukri Abu Baker, who indoctrinated the youngster with propaganda about Israeli persecution of the Palestinians.
+Soon thereafter, Elibiary began making monthly donations to HLF, and he continued to do so until that Foundation was shuttered by the U.S. government in 2001 due to its terrorist ties.

 In 2003 Elibiary served on the board of the Council on American-Islamic Relations' Dallas-Fort Worth chapter.